Zubs/X/README.md

-# X
-This is the winners repository
+This is my first model with TensorFlow.
+The model predicts house price using the sklearn.datasets' load_boston data.